 This strategy employs two moving averages to define the trading bias.
 The bias is bullish when the shorter-moving average moves above the longer moving average.
 The bias is bearish when the shorter-moving average moves below the longer moving average.
 While chartists can use any combination of moving averages, this article uses the 20-day SMA and the 150-day SMA.
 The example below shows Baxter International (BAX) moving from a bullish trading bias to a bearish trading bias as the 20-day SMA moved below the 150-day SMA in mid-August.

 The second part of this trading strategy uses the Stochastic Oscillator to identify correction.
-As a bound oscillator that fluctuations between 0 and 100, the Stochastic Oscillator is ideal for spotting short-term pullbacks or bounces.
+As a bound oscillator that fluctuates between 0 and 100, the Stochastic Oscillator is ideal for spotting short-term pullbacks or bounces.
 A move below 20 signals a pullback in prices, while a move above 80 signals a bounce in prices.

 The third part of this trading strategy uses the MACD-Histogram to identify upturns and downturns in prices.
 The MACD-Histogram measures the difference between MACD and its signal line.
 The indicator is positive when MACD is above its signal line and negative when MACD is below its signal line.
 The MACD-Histogram turns positive when prices turn up, and turns negative when prices turn down.